insite-tech-solutions/InSiteTechSolutions/src/content/legal/privacy-policy.md

 **Last updated June 30, 2025**

-We are InSite Tech Solutions (“Company,” “we,” “us,” “our”) — a sole proprietorship registered in Niagara County, NY.
+We are Christian Neureuter doing business as (DBA) InSite Tech Solutions (“Company,” “we,” “us,” “our”) — a sole proprietorship registered in Niagara County, NY.
 (Mailing address available upon request; we operate remotely and do not maintain a public office.)

 This Privacy Notice for InSite Tech Solutions ("we," "us," or "our"), describes how and why we might access, collect, store, use, and/or share ("process") your personal information when you use our services ("Services"), including when you: